SameriteRL/Face-Recognizer/README.md

 As a result, I dealt with generally poor documentation (having to cross-reference C++ docs), unhelpful error messages (if C++ errors weren't cryptic enough, they look worse coming from the JVM), and more C pointer memory management than I'd like.
 I've also had to ChatGPT almost every OpenCV-related error I ran into because there apparently isn't very strong community support behind OpenCV's face module.

-But hey, in the end I have a program that doesn't crash AND can recognize faces with high accuracy.
+But hey, in the end I have a working program that I'm proud of.